-Let a horse do your walking for you as you trot across the fishing villages just outside historic Cartagena, before wrapping up the day with a game of tejo.
+Let a horse do your walking for you as you horseback ride across the beach just outside historic Cartagena, before wrapping up the day with a game of tejo.
 Colombia’s national game is a wild combination of cornhole and horseshoes, with the added bonus of gunpowder-filled exploding targets!
 Eat some of Cartagena’s famous seafood, and join a group of locals for an after-dinner game.

 Pictures just can’t do the awe-inspiring port city of Santa Marta justice.
 Located on the Northern coast of Colombia, Santa Marta is known for sparkling turquoise waters and white sand beaches—often emerging from a thick wall of jungle foliage.
 Just outside of Santa Marta proper is Tayrona National Park, one of the most beautiful locales the world.
 Spend the day dipping your toes in the water and hiking up to El Pueblito, the ancient ruins hidden within the park.
 Want to stay the night in the wilderness?
 Rent a hammock for under $5, or crash in one of Santa Marta’s innumerable lodgings.
 Your Hero can point you to the best option!